warp-ds/tech-docs/docs/components/slider/index.md

 # Slider

 A slider is an input where the user selects a value from within a given range.
 The precise value, however, is not necessarily considered important.
-It can have single or dual drag handles.

 ## Examples